1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 FinTech Innovation

-Success stories among Israel startups include Payoneer (payments, public company worth $4 billion), eToro (social trading, valued at $3.5 billion), Riskified (fraud prevention, valued at $3.2 billion), and Next Insurance (SMB insurance, valued at $4 billion).
+FinTech startups in Israel raised $1.8 billion in 2024, building on a foundation of payment innovations and cybersecurity expertise.
+Success stories include Payoneer (payments, public company worth $4 billion), eToro (social trading, valued at $3.5 billion), and Next Insurance (SMB insurance, valued at $4 billion).

 Israel’s position as a bridge between Western financial markets and emerging economies creates opportunities for cross-border fintech solutions.
 The Bank of Israel’s regulatory sandbox has approved over 40 fintech pilots, demonstrating openness to innovation while maintaining financial stability.
-Cross-border expansion has become a specialty for Israel startups in fintech, leveraging regulatory expertise from the Bank of Israel’s supportive stance.

 HealthTech & Medical Devices